Thank you for visiting HomeschoolBase.com!

 Do you need help with your social entrepreneurship or homeschool activism?
 Let us know by contacting us because we want to help.

-The first way to link up with Homeschool Base is to contribute an article, blog post, or resource.
-Everyone who contributes gets credited and a link back to their site, social media pages, information, etc. You are welcome to take it a step further and get log-in credentials and write for our audience regularly!
+The first way gain exposure for your site from Homeschool Base is to contribute an article, blog post, or resource.
+Everyone who contributes gets credited with a reference to their site, social media pages, information, etc. You are welcome to take it a step further and get log-in credentials so that you can write for our audience regularly!

 Your suggestions will be implemented